13 Magical Things to Do in Nice in Winter (2024-2025)

 Crossing Place Masséna and connecting the Musée d’Art Moderne et d’Art Contemporain (MAMAC) to the famous Promenade des Anglais, the Promenade du Paillon is a true 12-hectare green oasis right in the heart of downtown Nice.

-Also known as the Coulée Verte, this large urban park is lined with nearly 1,600 trees, 6,000 shrubs, and 50,000 perennial plants lining its walkways and offers a huge reflecting pool with 128 jets in the middle used to stage sound and light shows on a regular basis.
+Also known as the Coulée Verte, this large urban park is lined with nearly 1,600 trees, 6,000 shrubs, and 50,000 perennial plants lining its walkways.
+It also has a huge reflecting pool with 128 jets in the middle used to stage sound and light shows regularly.

 Promenade du Paillon - trabantos - Shutterstock